 RIP Whitecloaks, too.
 Obviously the Seanchan had been planning for this charge for a while (we know the Seanchan saw them coming from an earlier Bornhald POV) and they were ready for it.
 The Seanchan were not ready for the break-in at Turak’s house, Egwene, Nynaeve, and the Heroes of the Horn, though.

 Great job, Bayle Domon, still being there at your ship waiting.

 One thing I noticed in this chapter.
-Ba’alzamon reads like an angry internet troll.
-Perhaps there is some deeper truth to be found in t hat.
+Ba’alzamon (almost all of his dialogue) reads like an angry internet troll.
+Perhaps there is some deeper truth to be found in that.